trimstray/the-practical-linux-hardening-guide/README.md

   > You should use a rational approach because more is not better.
 Each environment is different, so even though security rules should all work in theory, sometimes things will not work as expected.

 Hardening is not a simple process.
-You must devote a lot of time.
 Here are general rules following common best practices:

 - never use root account for anything that does not require it
 - only `sudo` individual commands